What Is a Quant Finance Solver?

 Pros

-- Strong visualization capabilities for analyzing data and model outputs
+- Strong visualization capabilities for data analysis

 Cons

-- Proprietary and costly licenses, especially with multiple toolboxes
+- Proprietary and costly licenses

 Who They're For

-- Academics and researchers in finance and econometrics
+- Engineers and academics in finance

 Why We Love Them